Adult Transitional Living Program

 Transitional Living and Outpatient Programs

 Clients in transitional housing may enroll in additional outpatient programs.
 The Life Enrichment Adult Program (LEAP) provides regular socialization opportunities that help clients meet new friends, develop relationships and grow in their sense of self-worth and belonging.
-LEAP activities include support groups, book clubs, art and music lessons, group fitness and recreation, and outings in the community such as sports events, concerts and museum visits.
+At this time, LEAP activities include support groups, book clubs, art and music lessons, group fitness and recreation, and outings to outdoor venues in the community where physical distancing is possible.
 Transitional clients may also be interested in vocational services, or primary care services through the Glenn Family Wellness Clinic.